Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-03-15-tex-workflow.md

 What I like about this workflow:

-- Markdown is supported my most text editors and it's easy to find one where it feels comfortable to write.
+- Markdown is supported by most text editors and it's easy to find one where it feels comfortable to write.
 - Knitting RMarkdown is extremely straightforward with just one click.
 - Letting knitr keep the tex and letting Pandoc do the tex to docx conversion creates better-looking docx files than letting knitr generate docx files directly.